 General Degree Requirements

-The minimum program for the PhD with a major in health services research requires 51 hours beyond the master's degree.
+The minimum program for the Health Sciences Ph.D. requires 51 hours beyond the master's degree.

 Specific requirements include: